 Our vision is to provide a place where children can thrive, learn, grow and have authentic connections.
 We will use a curriculum to help guide the core academic subjects while teaching children about thoughtful communication, connection to nature and themselves.
 With child lead learning each child will be given the chance to explore their talents in a supportive and enriching environment.

-Tuition for Fall Quarter
+Tuition for Winter Quarter

 Annual supply fee of $150 per student.
 There may also be additional costs associated with special field trips.